E-commerce

 When you want tight editorial control or a selection that does not lend itself to a stable rule (without reliable tags).

-Yes, when conditions are met; monitor side effects if you change a tag or a product type.
+Yes when the conditions are met; watch for side effects if you change a tag or product type.

 Check your plan: Starter does not support grouping into collections for categories, according to the Collections page.